 We ask that you bring your whole selves and prepare for challenging and thoughtful work.
 Opportunities to learn, reflect, build community, and collaborate will be available in-between the facilitated sessions.

 Additionally, NCFP will host several salons (small group virtual discussions) on racial justice topics throughout the year.
-Salons will be available to Network participants as well as an additional 20 family philanthropy leaders who are not participants in the Network.
+Salons will be available to Cohort participants as well as an additional 20 family philanthropy leaders who are not participants in the Cohort.

 NCFP Friends of the Family discounted rate: $1,000 | Regular rate: $1,500

-If you have questions about the program or application process, don’t hesitate to contact Maya Diggs at firstname.lastname@example.org.
+If you have questions about the program or application process, don’t hesitate to contact us at email@example.com.